 When he is on-stage with his band, The Times noted "Robins's music is in the indie-folk vein.
 Peppered with pop inflections, the tunes slip easily between tempos that vary from klezmer-like jauntiness to a lilting waltz.
 The tales they convey are odd slivers of surreal whimsy."

-Combining music, live animation, shadow puppetry, stories about foxes, audience craft- participation, and made-up games, Matthew has been touring his live show around the country for the last five years, performing at comedy clubs, museums, art galleries, the Royal College of Surgeons, Tate Modern and Tate Britain, as well as The National Theatre, The Barbican, The Roundhouse, The Little Angel Theatre, The Traverse in Edinburgh and the Waterfront in Belfast.
+Combining music, live animation, shadow puppetry, stories about foxes, audience craft- participation, and made-up games, Matthew has been touring his live show around the country for a while, performing at comedy clubs, museums, art galleries, the Royal College of Surgeons, Tate Modern and Tate Britain, as well as The National Theatre, The Barbican, The Roundhouse, The Little Angel Theatre, The Traverse in Edinburgh and the Waterfront in Belfast.

-Matthew also makes films and animations, including commissions from Arts Admin/Xenoki, Dumbworld, The Barbican and Opera North.
+Matthew also makes films and animations, including commissions from Arts Admin/Xenoki, Dumbworld, The Barbican and Opera North, and recently made animations for The Light Princess, a new musical by Tori Amos and Samuel Adamson.

 After watching Matthew's recent Barbican Christmas show The Guardian wrote, "The whole thing feels like watching a silent movie in which every aspect has been created by a wayward child genius."